How to make an insurance claim for whiplash

 What is whiplash?

 Whiplash is a neck injury that involves the muscles in the neck becoming overextended.
 It’s usually caused by a sudden impact, such as someone driving into the back of your car.

-The effects of whiplash include neck pain, headaches, and dizziness and can take up to 12 hours to come on.
-Many people only suffer with whiplash for a few days, while 90% recover fully within three months.
-However, some people suffer from pain and related problems for years afterwards.
+It’s important to note that symptoms can take up to 12 hours to come on.
+Many people only suffer from whiplash for a few days.
+However, while 90% of suffers will fully recover within three months, some people suffer from pain and related problems for years afterwards.

-Can I claim compensation for whiplash injuries?
+Can I make a whiplash claim for personal injuries?

-What are the rules on whiplash claims?
+What are the rules on a whiplash claim?

-- Taking photographs at the scene of the accident where possible
+Take photographs at the scene of the accident where possible

 How much can I claim for whiplash?

 The amount of compensation you can claim for whiplash damage depends on the extent of your injuries and how they affect your way of life.
 Most claims are for between £1,500 and £3,000.
 But while pay-outs for minor symptoms rarely exceed a few thousand pounds, compensation for permanent damage can be up to £100,000.

 Why should I make a whiplash claim?

 The symptoms of whiplash tend to fade away in the space of a few days or weeks.
 If they last longer, or if they force you to take time off work and cause a loss of earnings, you have the right to make a whiplash claim.